 - Organize your company in West Virginia or get an out-of-state company authorized by registering with the Business Division.
 A good standing certificate will be required with your application if the company is an entity from another state.

-2. Get the application form and fingerprint cards.
-Use one of these ways:
+- Get the application form and follow the instructions for the fingerprint requirement.
+Use one of the following methods:

 The online form requires the Acrobat Reader.
 You can fill it out on screen, then print.
 If you start with a printed form, please type or print in ink and make certain every entry is legible.

-9. Provide copies of the documentation proving that the qualifying agent has met the training and/or experience requirements.
+- Provide copies of the documentation proving that the qualifying agent has met the training and/or experience requirements.
+Documentation may include:

 - A copy of the qualifying agent's degree from an accredited college or university showing graduation from a two or four year program in criminal justice, criminal investigation, law enforcement or a related investigative field; or

 - A transcript showing successful completion of at least sixty hours of credit in investigative studies; or

 - A sworn statement (under penalty of false swearing) signed by one of the principals of a licensed private investigative firm which specifies the time the qualifying agent was employed (hours per week and number of weeks), the skills acquired, and the agent's competency; or evidence of equivalent law enforcement employment.
 If all requirements are to be met by this experience, the work must include a minimum of 32 hours per week for 100 weeks; or

 - A combination of transcripts and experience certified as provided above.
 To determine if the requirements are met, divide the number of appropriate college credits by sixty to determine the percentage of the total requirement met by education.
 For example, 24 credit hours / 60 hours = 40% met by education.
 This leaves 60% to be met by experience.
 Multiply the percentage to be met by experience times 100 weeks.
 For example 60% x 100 weeks = 60 weeks (minimum 32 hours per week) of experience.